aaronzr/pv_viewer_solution/README.md

 Try running `pv_viewer.ipynb`, and you should see the interactive plot as the output of the last cell.

+> **Tip:** You may need to instruct the agent (with either prompts or AGENTS.md) to run commands on the machine itself instead of in a sandbox, and you'll need to approve (or auto-approve) the terminal commands it wants to run.

 ## Module 1: Copilot